7-year-old boy killed in Riviera Beach double shooting

-A 7-year-old boy was killed and his mother was injured in a double shooting early Wednesday morning in Riviera Beach, police said.
+A 7-year-old boy was killed and his mother was injured while they were sleeping inside their home early Wednesday morning in Riviera Beach, police said.

-Lewis said both victims were transported to the hospital for treatment, but the child later died of his injuries.
+Both victims were transported to the hospital for treatment, but the child, who was shot more than once, later died of his injuries.

 The child's mother, identified as Addiscia Ball, 28, is currently in stable condition.